keboola/connection-docs/components/data-apps/index.md

 ### AI Created Content Checker
 Author: Petr Huňka

 This demo app offers a cutting-edge solution that leverages Shopify data to supercharge your campaigns.
-By harnessing the power of artificial intelligence (AI), we create tailor-made SMS messages and deliver them through Twilio's platform.
+By harnessing the power of artificial intelligence (AI), tailor-made SMS messages are created and delivered through Twilio's platform.
 The result?
 A seamlessly personalized approach that captivates your audience, ensuring your marketing efforts are not only effective but also driven by AI precision.

 - [Configuration](https://demo.keboola.com/app/data-apps/51362322)
 - [Documentation](https://help.keboola.com/templates/ai-campaign-executer/)
 - [Source](https://github.com/keboola/ai_campaign_executer)
 - [Live app](https://ai-created-content-checker-ai-campaign-executer-51814454.hub.north-europe.azure.keboola.com)

-This data app, along with the complete workflow, can be implemented using the AI SMS Campaign template.
+The complete workflow for this data app can be implemented using the AI SMS Campaign template.

 ### Interactive Keboola Sheets
 Author: Petr Huňka